Austin Slater Preview, Player Props: Giants vs. Cubs

-The San Francisco Giants, including Austin Slater and his .550 slugging percentage in past 10 games, including three extra-base hits but no home run), battle starting pitcher Justin Steele and the Chicago Cubs at Wrigley Field, Monday at 2:20 PM ET.
+On Wednesday, Austin Slater (.464 on-base percentage in past 10 games, 129 points above season-long percentage) and the San Francisco Giants play the Chicago Cubs, whose starting pitcher will be Jordan Wicks.
+First pitch is at 2:20 PM ET.

-He had a hitless showing in his most recent game (0-for-1) against the Padres.
+He had a hitless performance in his most recent game (0-for-2) against the Cubs.

 Austin Slater Game Info & Props vs. the Cubs